mcuringa/think-js/iteration.md

    in the order they are written. _Selection_ of certain statements -- and exclusion of others -- can be accomplished with `if` and `else` statements.
 Repetition of statements is accomplished by _iteration_, such as with a `for` loop.

+definite loop
+:  A form of iteration when the (maximum) number of loops are known before the loop begins.

 encapsulation
 :  Encapsulation in computer programming involves writing functionality in code